eminalemdar/acorn-microservices-example/README.md

 # acorn-microservices-example
-This is an example repository for deploying Sock Shop example app with Acorn
+This is an example repository for deploying an example microservice app with Acorn